quii/learn-go-with-tests/mocking.md

 ## Mocking

-The tests still pass, but they now take 6 seconds.
+The tests still pass and the software works as intended but we have some problems:

-Not only that, but this seems like an important property of the function that we have not tested.
+- Our tests take 6 seconds to run.
+Every forward thinking post about software development emphasises the importance of quick feedback loops. **Slow tests ruin developer productivity**.
+- We have not tested an important property of our function.

 We have a dependency on `Sleep`ing which we need to extract so we can then control it in our tests.